-- The Integrated Field Development Plan for the SSG (Pariwar) & SSF (B&B) area of 2,000 km. was approved by the Directorate General of Hydrocarbons (DGH) and Ministry of Petroleum and Natural Gas (MoP&NG). - The revised Field Development Plan in respect of the SGL area for the enhancement of production to about 90 mmscfd has been approved by the Management Committee having representative of MoP&NG, DGH & Contractors/Companies. - Successfully drilled development wells, which showed good results. - The new gas sand reservoir was successfully exploited for production. - Discussions are on going with potential buyers including GAIL for finalizing the prices of additional gas.
-Discussions are also being held for finalising the gas pipeline to evacuate additional gas supply from the SSG & SSF Development area of 2000 km2 of the block.
+- Petroleum & Natural Gas Regulatory Board (PNGRB) have invited bids for the laying of a Gas Pipeline of 580 Kms from the Gas Processing facility located at Langtala to Bhilwara for the evacuation of Gas from RJ-ON/6 Block.
+This will enable natural gas from RJ-ON/6 block to be delivered to the National Grid Hazira-Vijaypur-Jagdishpur pipeline of GAIL. - The Integrated Field Development Plan for the SSG (Pariwar) & SSF (B&B) area of 2,000 km2 was earlier approved by the Directorate General of Hydrocarbons (DGH) and Ministry of Petroleum and Natural Gas (MoP&NG). - The revised Field Development Plan in respect of the SGL area for the enhancement of production to about 90 mmscfd and reserves to 474 Bcf has also been approved by the Management Committee with representation from the MoP&NG, DGH & Contractors/Company. - Successfully drilled development wells with positive results. - The new gas sand reservoirs were successfully exploited for production. - Discussions are also being held for the gas pipeline to evacuate additional gas supply from the SSG & SSF Development area of 2000 km2 of the block with GAIL India Ltd./GSPL India Gasnet Limited (GIGL) /Indian Oil Corporation (IOC).
 The additional production of SSG & SSF area has been approved to be about 200 mmscfd.